Non-remote 1968 Act casino operating licence

 |E3||£400 million or greater||£575,674 plus £100,000 for each complete additional £150 million of annual gross gaming yield above £400 million|

-If you are applying for a non-remote casino operating licence but will also use remote communication for gaming on the same premises (ie remote communication equipment that is situated entirely on the set of premises on which the gaming takes place; for example, touch-bet roulette terminals that link to a roulette wheel on the same premises), then you will also need to apply for an ancillary remote licence.
+If you are applying for a non-remote casino operating licence but will also use remote communication for gaming on the same premises (such as remote communication equipment that is situated entirely on the set of premises on which the gaming takes place; for example, touch-bet roulette terminals that link to a roulette wheel on the same premises), then you will also need to apply for an ancillary remote licence.

 The ancillary licence does not authorise a remote link with gaming that takes place on another set of premises.